 High Availability and Virtualization Use Cases

 There are two use cases for deployment of virtualization in conjunction with the RHEL High Availability or Resilient Storage Add-On: VMs as highly available resources and guest clusters.

 For detailed information, including general recommendations and best practices, see the official product documentation regarding Virtualization and High Availability.

-2. Support Matrix for Guest Clusters
+Policies for Guest Clusters

 The following Xen virtual machine configurations are supported by Red Hat for use as High Availability cluster nodes: